erigontech/erigon/README.md

   LvlTrace = 5
 ```

-To set an output dir for logs to be collected on disk, please set `--log.dir.path`.
+To set an output dir for logs to be collected on disk, please set `--log.dir.path` If you want to change the filename prodiced from `erigon` you should also set the `--log.dir.prefix` flag to an alternate name.
 The flag `--log.dir.verbosity` is
 also available to control the verbosity of this logging, with the same int value as above, or the string value e.g. '
 debug' or 'info'.
 Default verbosity is 'debug' (4), for disk logging.